mathlovermark/to-do-app/README.md

-# Getting Started with Create React App
+This To-DO project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can enlist your to do in this app.
+Kindly visit the link through here: https://react-to-do-app-ucc.herokuapp.com/

 ## Available Scripts